emsig/empymod/notes2self4release.rst

 Steps to carry out for a new release
 ====================================

+Note: I really should replace this with an automatic deploy-setup...

    1. Update:
       - `CHANGELOG`
       - `setup.py`: Version number, download url; DO NOT CHANGE THAT